Buxom Blonde Abby Dowse Tugs At Her See-Through Lingerie While Flaunting Her Hard Body

 “Definitely love the straight hair.
 The best part is you look incredible with any kind.
 Straight, flowing, sleek, beach hair all look amazing on you,” a third follower gushed.

-Recently, Abby had been posting a ton of photos from a trip to Bali, as it seems that Indonesia has become a hot spot for models to vacation and get stunning photos in the process.
+Recently, Abby has been posting a ton of photos from a trip to Bali, as it seems that Indonesia has become a hot spot for models to vacation and get stunning photos in the process.

 However, over the summer the model revealed that Bali’s not her favorite vacation spot.
 She actually prefers Asia.

 “Thailand will always be my fave holiday destination.
-How Pretty is this view?”
+How pretty is this view?”
 Abby stated in the caption of an Instagram post from June, w here she revealed that she had celebrated her father’s 60th birthday in the gorgeous country.

-Meanwhile, fans can see more of Abby Dowse by following the gorgeous blonde on her Instagram account, which she keeps regularly updated.
+Fans can see more of Abby Dowse by following the gorgeous blonde on her Instagram account, which she keeps regularly updated.

 Delivered To Your INBOX